-It is advisable to apply for your visa well in advance of the date you will begin your studies, but not more than 120 days before the program start date listed in "Program of Study" section of your I-20.
+It is advisable to apply for your visa well in advance of the date you will begin your studies.
 Applying early will give you extra time if there are delays at the embassy, or if you wish to reapply in the event of a denial.

-There are two things you should do to increase your chances of a favorable decision on your visa application:
+There are two things you should do to increase your chances of a favorable decision on your visa application: have all the required documentation and be well prepared for the interview.